 10 Tips for Children’s Portrait Photography

-There are many things to consider when photographing children to get the perfect portrait.
+There are many things to consider when taking children's photography to get the perfect portraits.
 Here are ten photographing techniques to help you capture the best children’s portraits:

 1. Get down to their level